marcomeru/Mars2020_ZCAM/README.md

 - <i>database_creation</i>: this directory contains two routines that search for the Radiometric Coefficient files (RC files) recursively, open them one by one, and store all their data in a structure, so that the data are easily accessible.
 - <i>RC_data_analysis</i>: this directory contains several codes used to extract a lot of different results and make plots using the data from the RC file database structure.

 <b>NB</b>: All the codes are written in IDL (Interactive Data Language), a programming language used mainly in astronomy.
-For more information, see check <a href="https://www.l3harrisgeospatial.com/Software-Technology/IDL">this link</a>.<br>
+For more information, see check <a href="https://www.l3harrisgeospatial.com/Software-Technology/IDL">this link</a>.
+In particular, the codes rely on libraries by NASA, the Mastcam-Z team and IDL Coyote.<br>
 <b>NB2</b>: This repository only hosts the code files used to handle and extract the data, but not the data files.
 More information is given in the readme files in each directory.